miwaonline/fdbtest/README.md

 "test_statements" is the core of testing tool.
 They consists of unlimited number of sections with the following items

  * "sql" - sql statement to be executed during the test
  * "expect_values" - list of values that are expected after executing mentioned statement.
+Simple comparisons like ">0" or "<10" can also be used.
  * "expect_equals" - list of variables, that are expected to be equal
  * "expect_error_gdscode" - GDS code of expected error.
 Test is considered as passed if this error occured after executing corresponding statement and failed otherwise
  * "expect_error_string" - string, that expected to be contained in raised error message.
 Test is considered as passed if error occured with appropriate message and failed in other case